hth/receipt/documentation/sonar/sonar.install.md

     sonar-runner -Dsonar.login=myLogin -Dsonar.password=myPassword

-The above command looks at the `sonar-project.properties` to run analysis
+The above command looks at the `sonar-project.properties` to run analysis.
+Run as `cron` once a day on test.